Inspire Malibu is California’s premier opioid detox recovery treatment center.

 Opiate detox is much safer and easier with professional help.

-For more than a decade, Dr. Mohammad has specialized in treating opiate addiction using proven techniques and therapies to increase both comfort and safety, while detoxing from the painful and dangerous effects of withdrawal.
+Our treatment facility specializes in treating opiate addiction using proven techniques and therapies to increase both comfort and safety, while detoxing from the painful and dangerous effects of withdrawal.

 Medication-assisted detox in a safe and supervised setting is the best possible plan for anyone undergoing opiate detox.